 When you have decided which cause you would like to help and in what manner, you are almost ready to make a donation.
-Be certain that the charity has from received approval the Internal Revenue Service ("IRS") as being eligible to receive tax deductible contributions.
-You can determine the tax exempt status of an organization either by contacting your local IRS office, or by asking the organization for a copy of its "Letter of Determination," which is the notification formal the organization receives from the IRS once its tax exempt status has approved.
-Also. been IRS Publication 78, Cumulative List of Organizations, is an annual listing of thousands of tax-exempt organizations to which contributions are deductible as charitable donations.
+Be certain that the charity has received approval from the Internal Revenue Service ("IRS") as being eligible to receive tax deductible contributions.
+You can determine the tax exempt status of an organization either by contacting your local IRS office, or by asking the organization for a copy of its "Letter of Determination," which is the formal notification the organization receives from the IRS once its tax exempt status has been approved.
+Also, IRS Publication 78, Cumulative List of Organizations, is an annual listing of thousands of organizations that can accept tax deductible donations.